sylefeb/Silice/projects/terrain/README.md

 A first challenge in fitting this on an UP5K is the limited memory.
 A terrain renderer typically uses a large amount of memory to store the terrain data: elevation and color map.

 Our UP5K FPGA features two types of specialized memories: BRAM ([Block RAM](https://www.nandland.com/articles/block-ram-in-fpga.html)) and SPRAM (Single Port RAM).
 These are very fast, returning a value in a single clock cycle, but they are also in limited supply: we have 128 kilobytes in four SPRAMs (each 32 kilobytes), plus 120 kilobits (*bits* not *bytes*) of dual-port BRAM.
 That's not much.
-In contrast, a single map of the original Comanche game is 2 megabytes (color + height), and a 320x200 framebuffer is already 64 kilobytes (320 x 200 x 8 bits for a 256 colors palette).
+In contrast, a single map of the original Comanche game is 2 *Mega*bytes (color + height), and a 320x200 framebuffer is already 64 kilobytes (320 x 200 x 8 bits for a 256 colors palette).

 Of course we can always downsample the maps, and we will do just that, using maps of 128x128 pixels.
 However the loss in resolution is extreme, and the results on screen would be far from pleasing using the original algorithm.
 So we cannot stop there, we need some tricks.
 In particular, we will resort on both interpolation and dithering.
 More on that later.